VABIII/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?
 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
+A variable is like a shorthand representation of a data set that could be used to represent almost any datatype found in JavaScript
 4. What is the purpose of using functions in code?
 5. How do you access a key inside of an object inside of an array?